-A Review of Trend Micro's Smart Surfing for Mac
+Review of Trend Micro Smart Surfing for Mac 2009 - ARCHIVED

-If ever there was a struggle to gain ground in the anti-malware world, the battle for Mac OS users is one of the most heated.
-In the midst of this struggle is the recently released Trend Micro product, Smart Surfing for Mac.
+In 2009, Trend Micro released Smart Surfing for Mac.
 Will it prove a useful piece of software to protect you from the looming online dangers, or be cast aside as an unnecessary addition to the already beefy Mac security?

 Our first stop is the SSM product page at TrendMicro.com.
 According to the description, it offers protection against phishing, email and IM links, malicious websites and spyware.
 It also comes bundled with parental controls and Smart Surfing Diagnostic Toolkit.
 Some of it's claim-to-fame is a long list of features not offered by "Other Products", whose names they refuse to allude to.
 This list is non-conclusive and contains some disputable evidence when compared with competitor websites.
 The only legitimately distinctive feature from it's competitors seems to be the parental controls.